apaz-cli/pgen/README.md

 6. Use the new pgen version to parse its own syntax and regenerate the tokenizer and parser for its own binary.
 7. Recompile using the new tokenizer and parser.

-At the end of it, you should be left with the final binary `pgen`.
+At the end of it, you should be left with the final `pgen` binary at the root of the project folder.

 ## Using pgen